Chicago takes to the air

 In 2001 Chicago became an aviation capital of sorts when Boeing, the largest U.S. maker of civilian aircraft and its No. 2 defense contractor, moved its world corporate headquarters from Seattle to Chicago.
 The move was controversial for the city because of the cost of the relocation incentives offered the firm by a City of Chicago desperate to land a Fortune 500 headquarters after waving bye-bye to so many of them in the 1980s and ‘90s; it was controversial for the firm because of the risks of severing its deep roots in the Northwest for what it hoped would be a more conspicuous and convenient locale.
 The economic impact of the move on the city has been minor—the company does not make airplanes in Chicago, only corporate policy, which it does rather less well; since the move Boeing has continued to suffer lost sales to competitors and has been beleaguered by scandals.
 Even so, the firm remained Chicago’s biggest company as measured by revenues, which came to more than $50 billion in 2003.

-In those early days, airplanes simply took off and landed in Grant Park.
-The Aero Club’s backing also built Cicero Flying Field in 1912 on the outskirts of the city, which was Chicagoland’s first modern airport and for a time the nation’s finest.
-Financed by International Harvester money through enthusiast Harold McCormick, Cicero Field was the site of aviation meets, test flights, shops, and flight schools.
+In those early days, airplanes simply took off and landed in the open spaces of Grant Park.
+The Aero Club’s backing resulted in the construction in 1912 of a proper airfield on the outskirts of the city at 22nd Street and 48th Avenue; Cicero Flying Field was Chicagoland’s first modern airport and for a time the nation’s finest.
+Financed by International Harvester money through enthusiast Harold McCormick, Cicero Field was the site of aviation meets, test flights, shops, and flight schools until McCormick grew bored.
+Ashburn Field near 83rd Street and Cicero Avenue was the place to flay for a while; later, small fields were built near Maywood.

 By the 1920s, it was plain that flying had a commercial future, and Chicago wanted in on it.
 The city’s enthusiasm exceeded its means; a 1922 plan called for several “flying fields” to be built on the edge of the city, but only one, at Cicero Avenue and West 63rd Street on the site of Maywood Field, was built.
 This, Chicago’s new Municipal Airport, was dedicated in 1927, and by 1928 it had become the nation’s busiest airport, which it remained for some thirty years; in its busiest year, ten million passengers went through its gates.